firefight776/firefight776/README.md

 <h1>Hi, I'm Jonathan<br/>
-  <a href="https://github.com/firefight776">Cloud Engineering • Infrastructure Operations • DevOps</a> •
+  <a href="https://github.com/firefight776">IT Support • Systems Administration • Cloud Support</a> •
   <a href="https://www.linkedin.com/in/jonathan-gedeon-">First Responder 🚨🚒🚑</a>
 </h1>
-I’m building real-world cloud infrastructure, automation, observability, and operational troubleshooting skills across AWS and Kubernetes environments.

-My hands-on experience includes AWS infrastructure, Terraform (Infrastructure as Code), CI/CD automation, containerized workloads, Kubernetes orchestration, monitoring, and incident response workflows.
-I’ve built production-style projects using EKS, Docker, Prometheus, Grafana, CloudWatch, Alertmanager, DynamoDB, GitHub Actions, and core AWS networking/security services.

-I’m especially interested in Cloud Engineering, Cloud Support Engineering, Infrastructure Operations, Systems Administration, DevOps, and platform-focused roles where I can continue developing operational and cloud infrastructure expertise.
+Welcome to my Github page!
+I'm a current first responder and aspiring IT professional building hands-on experience in Windows Server, Active Directory, networking, PowerShell, ticketing systems, and AWS cloud infrastructure through self-directed home labs and production-style cloud projects.

+My immediate goal is to begin my career in an IT Support, Help Desk, or Service Desk role where I can strengthen my troubleshooting and systems administration skills while building the real-world experience that serves as the foundation for a career in Cloud Support and Cloud Engineering.

+I'm especially interested in Help Desk, IT Support, Technical Support, Service Desk, Desktop Support, and Junior Systems Administration roles.

-This GitHub serves as a living portfolio where I document projects, architecture decisions, troubleshooting scenarios, operational incidents, and lessons learned while building cloud-native systems.
+This GitHub serves as a living portfolio where I document IT support labs, systems administration projects, troubleshooting scenarios, cloud infrastructure projects, architecture decisions, operational incidents, and lessons learned as I continue developing the technical skills needed to support both enterprise IT environments and cloud-native systems.

-## 🔭 What I’m focusing on right now
+## 🔭 What I'm Currently Working On

-Building a cloud-native migration and safe deployment platform focused on migrating a legacy EC2-hosted application into a modern containerized AWS environment
+- Building an enterprise Windows Server and Active Directory home lab to strengthen systems administration skills
+- Simulating real-world IT Support and Help Desk scenarios using osTicket, including user management, password resets, account lockouts, file permissions, DNS, DHCP, and printer troubleshooting
+- Expanding networking knowledge through a pfSense lab with VLANs, firewall rules, VPN, and Windows domain integration
-Building and automating infrastructure using Terraform (Infrastructure as Code) Developing CI/CD pipelines for automated build, test, and deployment workflows (GitHub Actions, AWS CodePipeline) Deploying and troubleshooting containerized applications using Docker and Kubernetes Implementing observability and monitoring with Prometheus, Grafana, CloudWatch, and Alertmanager Strengthening Linux administration, IAM security, networking, logging, and operational troubleshooting skills
+- Building and automating AWS infrastructure using Terraform (Infrastructure as Code)
+- Developing CI/CD pipelines with GitHub Actions and AWS CodePipeline
+- Deploying and troubleshooting containerized applications using Docker and Kubernetes
+- Implementing observability and monitoring with Prometheus, Grafana, CloudWatch, and Alertmanager
+- Continuing to strengthen Linux administration, PowerShell, networking, IAM security, logging, and operational troubleshooting skills

 ## 🛠️ Tech / Toolbox

+### IT Support & Systems Administration
+- Windows Server 2022
+- Windows 10/11
+- Active Directory
+- Group Policy
+- DNS
+- DHCP
+- NTFS Permissions
+- SMB File Shares
+- Microsoft 365 (Learning)
+- osTicket
+- PowerShell
+- Remote Desktop
+- Printer Troubleshooting

+### Networking
+- TCP/IP
+- pfSense
+- VLANs
+- VPN
+- DNS
+- DHCP
+- Routing & Firewall Rules

+### Cloud & Infrastructure
-- **AWS:** EKS, ECS, Lambda, API Gateway, S3, EC2, IAM, VPC, Route 53, SQS, DynamoDB, Cloudwatch
+- AWS: EC2, ECS, EKS, Lambda, API Gateway, S3, IAM, VPC, Route 53, SQS, DynamoDB, CloudWatch
+- Terraform
+- Docker
-- **DevOps:** Terraform, Github Actions, Git/GitHub, Docker, Bash/Linux, Kubernetes
+- Kubernetes
+- GitHub Actions
+- Git/GitHub

+### Languages
+- PowerShell
+- Python
+- Bash
+- YAML
-- **Languages:** Python, Bash, YAML, JSON
+- JSON
-- **Operations:** CloudWatch (monitoring/logging), IAM security best practices

 ## Purpose of This Repository

+This repository documents my transition into IT and my progression toward Cloud Support and Cloud Engineering through hands-on labs and production-style projects.

+Here you'll find:

+- ✅ Windows Server and Active Directory administration labs
-- ✅ Document production-style projects and hands-on implementations
+- ✅ IT Support and Help Desk troubleshooting scenarios
-- ✅ Share Infrastructure as Code, CI/CD pipelines, and automation workflows
+- ✅ AWS cloud infrastructure and Infrastructure as Code projects
+- ✅ Automation with Terraform, PowerShell, and GitHub Actions
-- ✅ Capture troubleshooting scenarios, operational incidents, and recovery processes
+- ✅ Networking, security, and systems administration projects
-- ✅ Continuously improve cloud engineering and infrastructure operations skills
+- ✅ Operational documentation, incident response, and lessons learned

-If you’re hiring or open to sharing feedback, I’m always looking to learn, improve, and connect with others in cloud and infrastructure engineering 🙏
+I'm currently seeking opportunities in IT Support, Help Desk, Technical Support, and Junior Systems Administration while continuing to build toward a career in Cloud Support and Cloud Engineering.

+If you're hiring, collaborating, or simply interested in discussing technology, I'd love to connect. 🙏

 <h2> 🤳 Connect with me:</h2>